nshkrdotcom/perimeter/docs/PERIMETER_gem_0003.md

 end
 ```

 **Solution:** Make the unguarded function private (`defp`).
-This forces all external callers to go through the public, guarded function, ensuring that the contract is always enforced at the boundary.
+This forces all external callers to go through the public, guarded function, ensuring that the contract is always enforced at the perimeter.

 ---